Skip to main content

 2. Go to the Authentication tab, click on Add platform and select Web.

-3. In the Configure Web form, set Redirect URIs to URL from Administration - Settings - WebApp - WebApp (URL) plus /Account/LoginMicrosoftEndpoint and check Access tokens (used for implicit flows) and ID tokens (used for implicit flows).
+3. In the Configure Web panel, enter the login page url into the Redirect URIs field, e.g. https://contoso.alvao.com/Alvao/Account/LoginMicrosoftEndpoint.
+You will find the url of your Alvao in Administration - Settings - WebApp - WebApp (URL).
+Also enable the Access tokens (used for implicit flows) and ID tokens (used for implicit flows and hybrid flows) options.

 • Click Add a permission, go to APIs my organization uses tab and select the first created Alvao app.